Get Tech Tips

 Compressor Performance Analysis

-This article is written by regular contributor, experienced rack refrigeration tech and RSES CM Jeremy Smith.
-Thanks Jeremy.
-Also… There is a podcast out about what kills compressors HERE
+This article is written by a regular contributor, experienced rack refrigeration tech, and RSES CM Jeremy Smith.
+Thanks, Jeremy.
+Also, there is a podcast out about what kills compressors HERE.

-A technique that you can use to diagnose compressor problems and to help differentiate them from other possible issues is the use of compressor performance analysis.
+A technique that you can use to diagnose compressor problems and help differentiate them from other possible issues is compressor performance analysis.

 Manufacturers do extensive testing of their compressors before they sell them, and a part of that testing is available to you as a troubleshooting tool: the compressor performance chart.
 I'll primarily refer to Copeland compressors, as they are what I service most, but I've been able to find charts and data from other manufacturers through their websites and tech support lines.